-Q. I am a non-GP Provider; can I pension income from more than one GMS, PMS, APMS, or sPMS contract?
+When you can pension income from more than one GMS, PMS, or APMS contract

-A. No. If you are party to more than one GMS, PMS, APMS, or sPMS contract you must elect from which contract you wish to superannuate your profits.
+If you are party to more than one contract you must elect from which contract you wish to superannuate your profits.
 In basic terms you can only 'pension' income from one contract even though you may be a partner or shareholder in an organisation that holds several contracts.